Belford Lawson Jr.: Early life

 Belford Lawson was born and grew up in Roanoke, Virginia.
-He attended the University of Michigan and was the school's second African-American varsity football player (having been preceded by George Jewett in the 1890s).
+He was a student at Hampton Institute in Virginia from 1916 until 1919, and Michigan's Ferris Institute from 1919 to 1920.
+He attended the University of Michigan and was the school's second African-American varsity football player.
 He was the only African American on the varsity during Fielding H. Yost's coaching tenure.